George Villiers, 4th Earl of Clarendon: Succession to the Earldom, Offices of State in Britain

 Villiers received the Grand Cross of the Bath in 1838 in acknowledgment of his services in Spain, and succeeded, on the death of his uncle, to the title of Earl of Clarendon; in the following year, having left Madrid, he married a young widow, Lady Katharine Foster-Barham (née Grimston), eldest daughter of James Grimston, 1st Earl of Verulam.

 In January 1840 he entered Lord Melbourne's Whig administration as Lord Privy Seal, and from the death of Lord Holland that autumn he also held the office of Chancellor of the Duchy of Lancaster until the end of the ministry in 1841.
 Clarendon and Holland believed that friendly Anglo-French relations were important to promote peace and liberalism in Europe.
 He reluctantly supported Foreign Secretary Lord Palmerston's expulsion of the pro-French Mohammed Ali of Egypt from Syria but did not resign as it might break up a cabinet he had so recently joined.

-During Sir Robert Peel's Conservative administration (1841–1846) Lord Clarendon took a strong interest in the triumph of free trade and in the repeal of the Corn Laws, a policy for which his younger brother Charles Pelham Villiers had been one of the earliest champions.
+During Sir Robert Peel's Conservative administration (1841–1846) Lord Clarendon took a strong interest in the triumph of free trade and in the repeal of the Corn Laws, a policy of which his younger brother Charles Pelham Villiers had been one of the earliest champions.
 Clarendon accepted the office of President of the Board of Trade in Lord John Russell's first administration in 1846.

 Lord Lieutenant of Ireland

 Clarendon was twice offered the Governor-Generalship of India, and once the Governor-Generalship of Canada, but he declined as it would have meant leaving British and European politics for some years.

 In 1847, Clarendon was persuaded to accept the Lord Lieutenancy of Ireland, which the Cabinet wanted to abolish and transform into an Irish secretaryship of state.
 He arrived during the second year of the Great Famine.
-Agrarian crimes had trebled and the Catholic clergy were openly hostile.
-Extraordinary measures were required to retain the control by the Westminster government.
-The French Revolution of 1848 inspired further unrest, culminating in an abortive rebellion.
-Lord Clarendon remained Viceroy of Ireland till 1852.
-His services were expressly acknowledged in the Queen's Speech to both Houses of Parliament in September 1848 - this being the first time that any civil servant obtained that honour; and he was made a Knight of the Garter (retaining also the Grand Cross of the Bath by special order) on 23 March 1849.
+His reports on the scale of the crisis were regularly discounted by a government that deferred to the permanent head of the Treasury, Sir Charles Trevelyan.

+Despairing of effective famine relief, Clarendon suggested to Russell, that "there is not another legislature in Europe that would disregard such suffering as now exists in the west of Ireland, or coldly persist in a policy of extermination".
+Lord Russell replied: “The course of English benevolence is frozen by insult, calumny and rebellion".
+In London there was consternation over Irish agitation for repeal of the Act of Union, reports of violence directed against landlords and the attempted rising by the Young Irelanders.